 Do be social.
 Nothing takes the edge off a day of hard-hitting harassment more than a few cocktails with friends.
 And the closer you are, the better you’ll feel.
 Literally.
 When you’re in a crowded pub sandwiched between a few of your friends, you increase the mobbers’ challenge level.
 If they’re following you, they won’t be able to hit you with a parametric speaker without risking your friend, six inches from your ear, hearing them.
 If they’re using the establishment’s free wireless network and speakers to harass you, the din of the public house will likely blot out much of the harassment.
 And your friends’ cell phones?
 Who can hear on a cell phone in a dance club?
 Go.
 Go be with people.
 Scumbag mobbers thrive on the isolated and one of the chief purposes of this style of criminal harassment is to isolate you in a manner that is unhealthy for you, mentally, emotionally and physically, so that they can use your vulnerability to compel you to leave your home.
 Don’t let them do it to you.
 If you’re going to fight a mobbing, fight it by spending time with people who are not sociopathic and psychopathic criminals.

 Do take a roommate.
 I believe in honesty so I tell applicants that I’m the target of a “mobbing” but that it shouldn’t affect them and has not affected past roommates because I am the leaseholder and because the mobbers don’t want witnesses.
 After all, if they mob everyone, there is either a nasty case of hysterical paranoid schizophrenia in the house, they’re going to have a tough time explaining why your new roommate hears the harassment too.
 Mobbing doesn’t work if they do it to everyone.
-You can’t convince the jobs that the reporting victim is a whacko if there are suddenly three or four of them.
+You can’t convince the police that the reporting victim is a whacko if there are suddenly three or four of them.

 Do enjoy yourself sexually.
 If you’re being mobbed, the mobbers didn’t just start listening to you the day you became aware of it.
 They’d already seen, or heard, it all.
 They may use some means of visualizing your activities but, at least according to my mobbers, if they did before they may not be doing it now that you’re aware of being monitored.
 If you’re going to insist on your rights and stay in your home, you should enjoy your adult life, and your sexuality, as you did before.
 Besides, I’ll bet charges of being sex offenders could, and should be brought, to those who would listen in on or harass to disturb and interfere with sexual enjoyment in a mobbing situation, much less attempt to embarrass you about your sexual expression later on.
 And the mobbers, talking as they must, tipped their hand to me when they said that one way they “get [people] out” is when victims feel uncomfortable being sexually active because they are being monitored.
 So, if you use a dildo, get a bigger one.
 If you’re quiet, I say get louder!
 It’s your house, and you have a reasonable expectation of privacy in your bedroom.
 It might not be the best time to take out the Kama Sutra, but if you can do it, I’m right with you… I mean, I’m behind you… I mean, more power to you!
 Whatever puts the mobbing scumbags into prison.
 Let charges be brought against them not just for malicious harassment, cyberstalking, monitoring and the like, but let the criminals be added to the sex offenders’ registry.
 Nothing is too good for those mobbing me.